 The setting of mold temperature should also consider the resin type, mold structure, glass fiber content, etc.

-If the cavity is complex, glass fiber content is high, and mold filling is difficult, the mold temperature should be appropriately increased.
-Likely, a automobile handle cover is made of PA66+33% GF, the mold temperature we selected is 110℃.
+If the cavity is complex, glass fiber content is high, and mold filling is difficult, it should increase the mold temperature appropriately.
+Likely, an automobile handle cover is made of PA66+33% GF, the mold temperature we selected is 110℃.

 Injection pressure has a great influence on the molding of glass fiber reinforced plastics.
 Higher injection pressure is good for filling.
-It will improve the dispersibility of glass fiber and reduce the shrinkage rate of products, but it will increase shear stress and orientation, which will easily lead to warping deformation, difficult demolding and even flash.
+It will improve the dispersibility of glass fiber and reduce the shrinkage rate of products.
+Still, it will increase shear stress and orientation, which will easily lead to warping deformation, difficult demolding, and even flash.

 Therefore, it is necessary to appropriately increase to a higher injection pressure than that of non-reinforced plastics.
-The choice of injection pressure is not only related to the wall thickness and gate size of the product, but also related to the glass fiber content and morphology.
+The choice of injection pressure is related to the wall thickness and gate size of the product and related to the glass fiber content and morphology.

 Generally, the higher the glass fiber content is and the longer the glass fiber length is, the greater the injection pressure should be.

-The screw back pressure has the influence on the uniform dispersion of glass fiber in the melt, the fluidity of the melt, the appearance of the product and the mechanical and physical properties.
+The screw-back pressure influences the uniform dispersion of glass fiber in the melt, the fluidity of the melt, the appearance of the product, and the mechanical and physical properties.

 Therefore, it is enough to set the back pressure slightly higher than that of non-reinforced plastic.

-Increasing the injection speed enables the glass fiber reinforced plastic to quickly fill the mold cavity.
-The rapid movement of the glass fiber along the flow direction helps to increasing the dispersibility of the glass fiber, it will reduce the orientation, improve the strength of the weld line and the apparent of the product.
+Increasing the injection speed enables the glass-fiber-reinforced plastic to quickly fill the mold cavity.
+The rapid movement of the glass fiber along the flow direction helps increase the dispersibility of the glass fiber.
+It will reduce the orientation and improve the strength of the weld line and the product’s appearance.

-When plasticizing glass fiber reinforced plastics, the rotating speed of the screw should not be too high, so as to avoid damage to glass fiber caused by excessive friction shear force, destroy the interface state of glass fiber surface, reduce the bonding strength between glass fiber and resin.
+When plasticizing glass fiber reinforced plastics, the rotating speed of the screw should not be too high to avoid damage to glass fiber caused by excessive friction shear force, destroy the interface state of the glass fiber surface, reduce the bonding strength between glass fiber and resin.

-Through the above , it can be found that injection molding setting with high material temperature, high mold temperature, high injection pressure, high speed and low screw speed is beneficial to prevent the rich glass fabric surface.
+The above shows that injection molding setting with high material temperature, high mold temperature, high injection pressure, high speed, and low screw speed is beneficial to prevent the rich glass fabric surface.